ramjam1215/PolyKnoly/README.md

 -Run local Server(from project directory)
 	py manage.py runserver

+06-23-2020
+-had some security issues with old repo, needed to redue project and naming

 06-19-2020
 -Added some environental variable stuff to project for development and security before I added to git -familiarization w/ git and django framework